Crusader Leveling and Fresh 70 Guide

 |Torso and Pants||

 Kanai's Cube choices are highly build- and content-specific, making them hard to summarize.
-Generally speaking, Crusaders should store the powers of the following items in the Cube as soon as they have the materials available: The Furnace, In-geom, The Mortal Drama, Akarat's Awakening, Aquila Cuirass, Heart of Iron, Hammer Jammers, Nemesis Bracers, Obsidian Ring of the Zodiac, Ring of Royal Grandeur (outside of Season 16), Unity, Convention of Elements and Avarice Band.
+Generally speaking, Crusaders should store the powers of the following items in the Cube as soon as they have the materials available: The Furnace, In-geom, Messerschmidt's Reaver, The Mortal Drama, Fate of the Fell, Blade of Prophecy, Faithful Memory, Akarat's Awakening, Frydehr's Wrath, Shield of Fury, Ivory Tower, Jekangbord, Guard of Johanna, Aquila Cuirass, Heart of Iron, Belt of the Trove, Khassett's Cord of Righteousness, Goldwrap, Sacred Harness, Hammer Jammers, Akkhan's Manacles, Bracer of Fury, Gabriel's Vambraces, Nemesis Bracers, Obsidian Ring of the Zodiac, Ring of Royal Grandeur, Unity, Convention of Elements and Avarice Band.

 For more information regarding followers, we advise you to read our Follower Guide, which contains detailed advice for choosing the skills and the gear of your follower.